AlexxNB/aovi/README.md

 console.log(result.text()); // number1 must be between 10 and 50. number2 must not be between 0 and 100.
 The value is out of range.
 ```

+## Meassages variables
+There is a set ov placeholders, which you may use in validators custom messages  or in the messages of custom validators.
+They will be replaced by their values in result.

+* `%label%` - label (or name, if label not specified) of the tested property.
+* `%Label%` - same, but with capitalized first letter.
+* `%name%` - name of the tested property.
+* `%Name%` - same, but with capitalized first letter.
+* `%value%` - provided property value.

 ## API